Fukuoka SoftBank Hawks: Fukuoka Daiei Hawks (1988–2004)

 The Hawks front office adopted a strategy of drafting and developing younger players, supplemented by free agent signings, a policy overseen by team president Ryuzo Setoyama and his aides.
 Setoyama's most brilliant moves were the hiring of home run king Sadaharu Oh in 1995 to take the reins of manager, a title he would hold until 2008 before he moved into the general manager's position.
-As of 2024, Oh is still with the Hawks organization as a chairman of the Hawks' board of directors, and still engages with day-to-day operations of the team at the age of 84.
+As of 2026, Oh is still with the Hawks organization as a chairman of the Hawks' board of directors, and still engages with day-to-day operations of the team at the age of 86.
 Oh replaced then-manager Rikuo Nemoto, who was named team president and held that position until his death in 1999.
 Also tapped was Akira Ishikawa, a little-known former player, who was tasked with bringing in talented amateurs.
-He brought in the likes of former Hanshin Tigers catcher Kenji Johjima, Kazumi Saitoh, Nobuhiko Matsunaka, future Chicago White Sox and Chiba Lotte Marines infielder Tadahito Iguchi, shortstop Munenori Kawasaki, and future team captain and current manager Hiroki Kokubo.
+He brought in the likes of Kenji Johjima, Kazumi Saitoh, Nobuhiko Matsunaka, Tadahito Iguchi, Munenori Kawasaki, and future team captain and current manager Hiroki Kokubo through the draft, all of whom went on to become stars for the Hawks.

-Supplementing the amateur signings were some key free-agent acquisitions.
-Daiei went toe to toe with the then richest man in Japan, Yoshiaki Tsutsumi, to pull former Seibu stars from their 1980s championship teams to Fukuoka.
-Among them were infielder Hiromichi Ishige, immensely popular outfielder (and Hawks manager from 2008 to 2014, replacing Oh in that capacity) Koji Akiyama, and ace left-handed pitcher and former manager Kimiyasu Kudoh.
+Supplementing the amateur signings were some notable free-agent acquisitions.
+Daiei competed with the then richest man in Japan, Yoshiaki Tsutsumi, to pull former Seibu stars from their 1980s championship teams to Fukuoka.
+Among them were infielder Hiromichi Ishige, outfielder and Hawks manager from 2008 to 2014 Koji Akiyama, and left-handed pitcher and former manager Kimiyasu Kudoh.

 These moves, alongside a few unpopular cost-cutting measures, helped to make the Hawks gradually more competitive with each passing year, and in 1999, the team finally broke through.
 That season, Daiei made their first Japan Series appearance since 1973 (and first as a Fukuoka team), and defeated the Chunichi Dragons in five games, giving them their first championship since 1964.
 Kudoh was dominant in his Game 1 start (complete game, 13 strikeouts), and Akiyama was named the 1999 Japan Series's most valuable player.

-The following year, the Hawks again made the Japan Series, but this time lost to the powerful Yomiuri Giants in six games.
+The following year, the Hawks again made the Japan Series, but this time lost to the Yomiuri Giants in six games, which saw two of the greatest players in NPB history, Oh and fellow Giants legend Shigeo Nagashima, face off as managers of their respective clubs.
 Despite the shaky financial ground that Daiei was on thanks to their rampant expansion in bubble-era Japan, the team continued to be competitive.
-The team won their second Japan Series in five years, defeating the popular Hanshin Tigers in seven games in the 2003 Japan Series, a series in which the home team won every game.
+The team won their second Japan Series in five years, defeating the Hanshin Tigers in seven games in the 2003 Japan Series, a series in which the home team won every game.